ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 When multiple SignatureBlocks are used for providing third party counter-signatures, note that the counter signature only covers the tbs content and not existing SignatureBlocks.

+## Privacy {#sec-cons-privacy}

+Often, a TPM will host cryptographic keys for an entire operating system but a Presenter only represents a single user or application.
+Similarly, a single Hardware Security Module will often host cryptographic keys for an entire multi-tenant cloud service and the Presenter or Recipient belongs only to a single tenant.
+In these cases, disclosing even the existance of a given key, let alone its attributes, to an unauthorized party would constitute an egregious privacy violation.
+Implementions SHOULD be careful to avoid over-disclosure of information, for example by authenticating the Presenter and only returning results for keys and envirnments for which it is authorized, and by supporting request attributes that can be used as filters to allow the Presenter to request a key attestation containing only content that is appropriate for the intended Recipient.

 --- back

 # Samples